TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 4/1 Samuel 4.20.md

 ---

-And about the time of her death the women that stood by her said unto her, Fear not; for thou hast brought forth a son.
-But she answered not, neither did she regard it.
+About the time of her death the women who stood by her said to her, "Don't be afraid; for you have brought forth a son."
+But she didn't answer, neither did she regard it.